Fu Ying: Diplomatic career

 In 1976, she became the official interpreter of the diplomatic service.

 She led the Chinese Delegation during talks with North Korea that led to the latter country's decision (later reneged on) to abandon nuclear weapons.
 From 2004 to 2007 she was the ambassador to Australia.
 She was the Chinese ambassador to the United Kingdom from March 2007 to 2009.
 In February 2010 she returned to China and was replaced by Liu Xiaoming.
 She was Vice Foreign Minister from January 2010-March 2013.

 In October 2012, Fu visited Manila in an effort to persuade the Philippines to continue bilateral discussions to address the South China Sea territorial disputes and to avoid involving the United States or taking the dispute to an international forum.
 The Philippines responded by initiating an arbitration against China.

 During her time as Vice Foreign Minister, Fu stated, "The Chinese Dream is also part of the dream of many in the developing world who now have a great opportunity to grow their economy."

 In 2013, Fu became the chairperson of the National People's Congress Foreign Affairs Committee.

 On August 8, 2016, the Philippines dispatched former president Fidel V. Ramos to Hong Kong to mitigate tensions following the result of the South China Sea Arbitration.
 Fu met with Ramos and Wu Shicun (president of the National Institute for South China Sea Studies).
 Ramos conveyed the Philippines' willingness to engage in formal discussions with China and the three issued a statement in their personal capacities emphasizing cooperation and dialogue between the two countries.

+Diplomatic style

+Fu had criticized Western biases on China.
+While serving as vice-foreign minister, she explained that, in preparation for a 2011 interview for German magazine Der Spiegel, got her staff to prepare her for questions on human rights, the Chinese military, and reforms.
+Eventually, she adopted a strategy of deflecting "hostile" questions and assumed that Western reporters would always "start from a negative perspective of China."
+She had been described as "charming and soft-spoken" as a veteran diplomat in comparison with his contemporary, Chinese foreign minister Wang Yi.